- Where can I apply for a permit to carry a concealed weapon?

 No. You cannot carry it into a police station, polling place, prison, jail, courtroom, airport, hospital, or sports stadium that seats at least 5,000 people.
 You also can't take a gun into meetings of the governing body of a city or county or the state Legislature.
 Those public bodies can restrict guns in their buildings by posting signs.
 Guns cannot be taken into bars, casinos, amusement parks, child-care facilities, schools, colleges or places representing those organizations.
 It's not a crime to carry a concealed weapon into these prohibited places, but you can be removed from the premises.
 If you refuse to leave, you can be fined up to $100.
 For the second offense within six months, you can be fined $200 and lose your permit for a year.

-It is a crime (felony) to carry a gun on buses or trains (including the St. Louis MetroLink).
+It is a crime (felony) to carry a gun on buses.

 Your training course will provide information on where you can and cannot carry.